Japanese craft: Paper making

 The Japanese art of making paper from the mulberry plant called washi (和紙) is thought to have begun in the 6th century.
 Dyeing paper with a wide variety of hues and decorating it with designs became a major preoccupation of the Heian court, and the enjoyment of beautiful paper and its use has continued thereafter, with some modern adaptations.
 The traditionally made paper called izumo (after the shrine area where it is made) was especially desired for fusuma (sliding panels) decoration, artists' papers, and elegant letter paper.
-Some printmakers have their own logo made into their papers, and since the Meiji period, another special application has been Western marbleized end papers (made by the Atelier Miura in Tokyo).
+Some printmakers have their own logo made into their papers, and since the Meiji period, another special application has been Western marbleized endpapers (made by the Atelier Miura in Tokyo).

 Other crafts

 Glass

 The tradition of glass production goes back as far as the Kofun period in Japan, but was used very rarely and more for decorative purposes, such as decorating some kanzashi.
 Only relatively late in the Edo period did it experience increased popularity, and with the beginning of modernisation during the Meiji era large-scale industrial production of glassware commenced.